ILR After 5 Years Residence in the UK

 - one grant of leave from 29 July 2018 to 30 June 2020 – any absences during this grant of leave will be considered on a rolling basis: you must not include any absences from the previous grant of leave when you assess this

-For dependant partners, any absences prior to 11 January 2018 will be disregarded.
+For Tier 1 (Entrepreneur) and Investor visa dependent partners, any absences prior to 11 January 2018 will be disregarded.
 Any absences from 11 January 2018 onwards will be assessed on a rolling basis in the same way as the main applicant.
-Dependant children do not have to satisfy the 180 day ILR rule.
+Dependent children do not have to satisfy the 180 day ILR rule.

 If there are excessive absences but they are for serious or compelling reasons, it is possible that the Home Office could exercise discretion and allow the ILR application.
 ‘Serious or compelling reasons’ does not have a strict definition, but the Home Office guidance states that serious or compelling reasons include: